f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

 .. note:: There are traffic generator sending good and bad traffic from the Lamp server in the lab.

-11. Paula can update Application Service Health Alert Rules by clicking on the Health Icon on the top left of the Application Dashboard.
+11. Paula can update application service health alert rules by clicking on the Health Icon on the top left of the Application Dashboard.

 .. image:: ../pictures/module3/lab-5-20a.png
   :scale: 60%